bhaddacak/ppmt/README.md

 I experimented with several implementations to tackle this problem.
 I see this as a problem because it makes no sense that while you meditate and you have to keep the device's screen on, just sounds are desirable.
 Using CountDownTimer as background service fails, as well as, the foreground version of it which is a little better but unpredictable.
 Using AlarmManager fails sometimes (I still have no clue why it fails or works in some settings).

 Finally, I apply my own method that I use with my meditation tracks.
 So, the app is in fact a media player in essence, but programmed for this specific use.
+For some information on the implementation, see `README.md` of the `simple` branch.

 ## Android application development in frugal environment